Websoft9Archive/ansible-ghost/docs/stack-components.md

 # Parameters

 The Ghost deployment package contains a sequence of software required for Ghost to run, referred to as "components".
-The important information, such as the component name, installation directory path, configuration file path, port, version and so on, is listed below.
+Below list the important information, such as the component name, installation directory path, configuration file path, port, version and etc.

 ## Path